 A specific number limit placed on the number of imports that may enter a country.
-Think of quota as a number limit on a good or service.
+Think quota as a number limit on a good or service.

-Only 1,000,000 tons of coffee beans and not an ounce more!
+Only 1,000,000 tons

+of coffee beans

+and not an ounce

+more!

-A country may put up a quota against imports to help their own country's imports compete in certain markets.
+A country may put up a quota against imports to help their own countries imports compete with certain markets.